aws/aws-cdk/DESIGN_GUIDELINES.md

 ### Events

-Many AWS resource emit events to the CloudWatch event bus.
+Many AWS resources emit events to the CloudWatch event bus.
 Such resources should have a set of “onXxx” methods available on their construct interface _[awslint:events-in-interface]_.